by Jeff Yaede, Founder and Lead Trader of the The Game

-The first 2 Challenges failed to achieve the same results of past Challenges.
+The first 2 Games failed to achieve the same results of past Games.
 I spent some time evaluating the reasons why and if my trading had changed now that the site had a membership and following.
 Was I returning to the stresses that came about managing others' money?
-I remember telling my brother and the community that I would give it one more Challenge and if the live-trading results weren’t there, then I would end TraderMinute and move on to the next phase of my life.
+I remember telling my brother and the community that I would give it one more Game and if the live-trading results weren’t there, then I would end TraderMinute and move on to the next phase of my life.

-At the start of the next Challenge, more than 500 people joined.
+At the start of the next Game, more than 500 people joined.
 The business quickly had to hire to keep up with all the growth.
 The growth was fun but also challenging.
 I was able to bring in some of the best traders and people I had been able to make connections with over the years.
-The ultimate goal was to build the business and allow the Challenge trading load to be shared among 4-5 traders so that anyone who was running a Challenge only had to do so once a year.
+The ultimate goal was to build the business and allow The Game trading load to be shared among 4-5 traders so that anyone who was running a Game only had to do so once a year.

 The Hard Times

-The next couple of Challenges failed to gain any traction and as a result, the TraderMinute membership numbers plummeted.
+The next couple of Games failed to gain any traction and as a result, the TraderMinute membership numbers plummeted.
 I proceeded to use personal savings and debt to keep the company going to cover the payroll and fixed costs.
-I believed in the Challenge concept but month after month of only proving the risk management side and not realizing the reward side of the challenge led to further business contraction.
+I believed in The Game concept but month after month of only proving the risk management side and not realizing the reward side of The Game led to further business contraction.

 From Struggles to Hope

 But there was one issue remaining.
-The signals did not translate into the $100K Challenge.
-We went back to the drawing board and had to figure out a way to not only apply options to the signals but a way to apply the challenge format to the signals coming in.
+The signals did not translate into The Game.
+We went back to the drawing board and had to figure out a way to not only apply options to the signals but a way to apply The Game format to the signals coming in.

-While all the real-time testing and building of a $100K Challenge algorithm was going on, my real-time Challenge trades continued to lag.
-In March of 2019, I announced to the community that I had run my last Challenge using my trade ideas and that I was going to replace the Challenge with this new automated system.
+While all the real-time testing and building of The Game Algorithm was going on, my real-time Game trades continued to lag.
+In March of 2019, I announced to the community that I had run my last Game using my trade ideas and that I was going to replace The Game with this new automated system.